layoutBox/PinLayout/README.md

 Cell B:

 * B2 is right aligned with a fixed width of 50px
-* B1 fill the remaining space
+* B1 fills the remaining space

 ```javascript
 	b2.pin.topRight().bottom().width(50)